EmilyMeuer/zam/README.md

 </html>
 ```

 I'm not going to go in-depth on this example.
-I highly recommend copying running this html on your browser.
+I highly recommend running this html on your browser.
 This example shows just how powerful the Zam Event Engine can be.

 To see this example live, visit http://zamjs.com/examples.